 Intended Purpose

-What is the Intended Purpose?
+What is the intended purpose?

 The intended purpose of a medical device is the specific medical function that the device is designed and manufactured to perform.